Skip to main content

 Apiato policies are just Laravel Policies, and they function in the exact same way as Laravel policies.
 However, they come with additional rules and conventions specific to Apiato.

-To generate new policies you may use the apiato:generate:policy interactive command:
+To generate new policies, you may use the apiato:make:policy interactive command:

 Rules